The Short Answer is Yes

 At Speights Law, we’ve handled over 800 personal bankruptcies, both simple and complex.
 We can help you, too.

 We’ll assess your situation, discuss your options with you, and champion your rights throughout the process.
-Get in touch at (770) 479-1500 today for a free, confidential consultation.
+Get in touch at (770) 479-1500 today for a confidential consultation.

 Archie Speights is a co-founder and lead criminal law attorney of Speights Law in Cherokee County.
 He is an experienced criminal defense lawyer who handles an assortment of major felony cases, including murder, sex crimes, aggravated assault, and drug crimes in the state of Georgia.
 To contact Archie, please visit our contact page.